 System: Arcade, Dreamcast

-Sega has a big history when it comes with making classic racing games and Crazy Taxi definitely sits up there with the most famous with gamers of all ages.
+Sega has a big history when it comes to making classic racing games and Crazy Taxi definitely sits up there with the most famous with gamers of all ages.
 Crazy Taxi has a simple premise of going to pick up a customer and take them to a location in strict time trials.
-This very simple premise along with fun driving controls and physics and a fantastic soundtrack have made it into one of the most iconic a to be driving games of all time.
-This game started off in the Arcades and Sega's sixth generation console the Dreamcast before being ported to the PS2, GameCube, PS3, Xbox 360 and even Android and iOS.
+This very simple premise along with fun driving controls and physics, and a fantastic soundtrack has made it into one of the most iconic a-to-be-driving games of all time.
+This game started off in the Arcades and Sega's sixth-generation console the Dreamcast before being ported to the PS2, GameCube, PS3, Xbox 360, and even Android and iOS.

 11. Simpsons Hit and Run

 System: GameCube, PS2, Xbox

 Simpsons Hit and Run was a fantastically hilarious game that finally let players explore Springfield like never before.
 Heavily inspired by Grand Theft Auto III, this was a technically brilliant game - and not just a game living off the Simpsons brand!
 The game had a heavy driving focus with many levels and tasks involving racing other characters and time trials.
 The game was helped by the actual cast of the Simpsons which made it a truly genuine experience and not just a fantastic racing game.

 Daytona USA is a game you've probably only seen in the arcades.
 It's a simple game that sees the player take control of a stock car and takes part in the famous Daytona race starting in last with the objective of staying ahead of the time trial and beating all other racers.
 As an arcade game, this was not meant to be a game spent playing for hours and hours and as such most games were quick blasts that ended in failure.
 However, with Sega's vast experience of racing arcade games in the 80s and 90s, this was incredibly fun from start to finish especially with the arcade boxes with pedals and steering wheels.